-Do not use loader for a work platform.
+Do not use implement for a work platform.

-Do not lift or carry anyone on loader or in bucket or on attachment.
+Do not lift or carry anyone on attachment.

-ALWAYS lower loader to the ground or block securely before performing any maintenance work.
+ALWAYS lower implement to the ground or block securely before performing any maintenance work.

 Stay alert for holes, rocks and roots in the terrain and other hidden hazards.
 Keep away from drop-offs.